TDD365/TDDSCF/ANTHROPIC-EXCLUSION-ADDENDUM.md

 # Supplementary Contribution Restriction (Anthropic Exclusion Addendum)

 **Status note:** This document is a supplementary project policy, not a modification of the GNU General Public License v3.0 ("GPLv3") text itself.
-It is intended to be distributed alongside the GPLv3 `LICENSE` file and referenced from `CONTRIBUTING.md` and pull-request templates.
-The maintainers acknowledge that this restriction is **not** a permitted "further restriction" under GPLv3 §7, and therefore a project governed by both documents together **should not be represented, labeled, or advertised as "open source"** or "OSI-approved" in any distribution, README, or package registry metadata.
-Redistribution of the underlying code under plain GPLv3 terms alone remains a right retained by any recipient, as GPLv3 requires; this addendum binds only *contribution acceptance into this repository's official branches*, not downstream forks.

 ## 1. Purpose